KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help.md

 ### Notes

 Version clause must be the first clause.
+It indicates the syntax version of the file so that future rules parsers can perform automatic updates.
+It should be set to "1".

 Rules should be ordered by specificity.
 Later rules take precedence over earlier rules; once a matching rule is found